EtchedPixels/FUZIX/Kernel/platform-msx1/README.md

 we can label all other cases with a value meaning 'other' as we don't need to worry about fastpaths that much
 Given the MSX1 mess consider just writing JIT code for k-> u->k etc so non stupid machines are not too slow.
+In particular if we see that RAM is not in the same slot as anything else we use we can set the subslots once and just bash 0xA8 like a sane computer.
+For machines with bussed I/O do we want a /dev/iobus or similar that has the info for a program to unpack (ROM hashes etc) ?

 Target initial I/O devices